 The “What Would You Do?” version of Primetime has been successful ABC.
 Will it continue to bring them positive ratings this season?
 We shall see.

-Hosted by John Quinones, the 24th season of Primetime typically airs Friday nights on the ABC network.
+Hosted by John Quinones, this season of Primetime typically airs Friday nights on the ABC network.

 These figures will be updated as the weeks progress so be sure to bookmark and return to this page:

 1.5 in the demo (+7% change) with 4.72 million (+3% change).

 Season averages: 1.50 in the demo with 4.72 million.

 1.4 in the demo (0% change) with 4.60 million (+4% change).

 Season averages: 1.50 in the demo with 4.71 million.

 1.4 in the demo (-7% change) with 4.43 million (-2% change).

 Season averages: 1.53 in the demo with 4.75 million.